- Rajinikanth’s Kaala: Highlights Of The Audio Launch

 From flying all the way from London to Mumbai's Aurora theatre to giving free auto rides to those who want to watch Kabali on its release day, Rajinikanth's fans are yet again out to prove why the superstar's fandom is beyond comprehension.

-different walks of life, are stoked about the first day first show
+As the release of Kabali nears, the buzz around the film is palpable.
+The 65-year-old actor's hardcore fans from different walks of life, are stoked about the first day first show (FDFS) experience.

 Click on the slides below for more

 From London To Mumbai

 "For the premiere, I'm flying down to Mumbai from London and taking part in the early morning pooja and then the procession to the Aurora theatre in Matunga where a bunch of similar diehards will do the 'pal (milk) abhishekam' followed by the first day first show," Naman has said.

 Naman, the writer of independent film Brahman Naman, is excited about Kabali mainly because; "This is the first time in a long time that Thalaivar has entrusted a film to a new generation director (Pa.
 Ranjith).
 Madras (Ranjith's last Tamil film) was amazing so I have high hopes for Kabali."